GoogleCloudPlatform/ai-on-gke/ray-on-gke/guides/tpu/README.md

 3. `export RAY_ADDRESS=http://localhost:8265`
 4. `ray job submit --runtime-env-json='{"working_dir": "."}' -- python test_tpu.py`

-For a more advanced workload running Stable Diffusion on TPUs, see [here](https://github.com/GoogleCloudPlatform/ai-on-gke/blob/main/applications/ray/example_notebooks/stable-diffusion-tpu.ipynb).
+For a more advanced workload running Stable Diffusion on TPUs, see [here](https://cloud.google.com/kubernetes-engine/docs/add-on/ray-on-gke/tutorials/deploy-ray-serve-stable-diffusion-tpu).
+For an example of serving a LLM with TPUs, RayServe, and KubeRay, see [here](https://cloud.google.com/kubernetes-engine/docs/tutorials/serve-lllm-tpu-ray).